 The show’s competitors are judged by a panel of celebrities in front of a live studio audience, and the show has local versions around the world.

 Gymnastics are a highly competitive sport from the local to the international level.
 Many young children set their sights on Olympic Gold in childhood.
 This requires exceptional dedication and long hours of training, and great lengths must be taken to avoid injury.

 Dance can be practiced as a recreational activity, a performance goal, or a dancer can choose to compete in dance competitions.
 These can showcase soloists or group dance numbers, with dancers of all ages represented in various competitive scenes.

 Lyrical, ballroom, and hip hop dance are all very popular competitive dances.

 The Acrobat’s Edge

 In a world that’s full of amusements designed to entice and excite, acrobatics stands alone as the most magical offshoot of the performative arts.
 Making use of the human body to create fantastic forms and spectacles, acrobatics is set apart from other disciplines by trick and tradition.

 Above all, acrobats aim to push the limits of the human body and entertain their crowd while doing it.
-While the masters make it look easy, a true expert devotes years of training to their craft.
+While the masters make it look easy, a true expert devotes years of training to their craft, read how it’s done step by step for beginners.
 These athletes often risk everything for their art, giving it all to the stage.